Kyriosity/read-write/README+/pencraft/README+/essays/README+/punchcard.md

 ## Extramural afterword

-My mediocre story is a chance to remind the reader of the outstanding traits of this medium, despite its fast decadence<sup>💾</sup>.
+My mediocre story is a chance to remind the reader of the outstanding traits of this medium, despite its fast decadence predetermined by data density (it couldn't get either mini/micro or double side next).

 I venture to propose punch cards as a backup if computer illiteracy ages come<sup>📚</sup> or for extraterrestrial spam<sup>🚀</sup>.

-And that's why.
+And that's why:

-+ Easy to make: no rare or precious elements and the techno processes are not harder than for papier-mâché.
++ Easy to make: no rare or precious elements and the technology is as easy as for papier-mâché.
 + The cards will be intact for millennia in harsh environments.\
 Any mechanical action, dirt, temperature, or humidity, that can damage them, will irreparably sweep other media.
 A cheap safe box will rescue them from direct fire and chemical agents.
 + Electromagnetic emission in the whole spectrum can't bring even a tiny data loss.\